mateodevia/datosGovViewer/README.md

 ### Message for the Teacher
 This is a message exclusively to my web development teacher.

-Hello John, I am sending this around 6:30 on tuesday.
+Hello John, I am sending this around 7:00pm on tuesday.
 Therefore, I am applying to the second deliverable version (exam+bonus+deployment).
 My creative component is the pages.
-When the user requests the dataset normally (just the first 1000 registers) I added extra buttons to navigate through the dataset.
+When the user requests the dataset normally (just the first 1000 registers), I added extra buttons to navigate through the dataset.
 The "siguiente" and "anterior" buttons allow the user to query the next 1000 registers or the previous 1000 registers.

 ## License